interactive-data-language/vscode-idl/extension/docs/notebooks/index.md

 If you are interested in being able to run more than one notebook at a time, let us know on GitHub and we can take a look!
 :::

+## IDL and ENVI Requirements

+Notebooks have specific version requirements for IDL and ENVI:

+- For IDL, you'll need IDL 8.8.0 or newer (enforced, and checked, when notebooks start)

+- For ENVI, you'll need ENVI 6.0 or ENVI 5.7.
+Any other version of ENVI is not guaranteed to work.

 ## Getting Started with Notebooks

 The easiest way to get started with IDL or ENVI Notebooks is through VSCode, which includes several example notebooks.